-- experiences have prepared you for a career in nursing. - 3.
+- 2. Submit a brief essay describing the extracurricular and work activities in which you have been involved that have contributed personally to you and/or the community.
+Indicate how you believe these experiences have prepared you for a career in nursing. - 3.
 Enrollment is limited.
 The admission process gives University of Jamestown students some advantage over transfers.
-No candidate is excluded on the basis of race, national origin, ethnicity, disability, religion, gender, veteran status, or sexual orientation. - Acceptance into the nursing program may be rescinded at the discretion of the University of Jamestown based on the results of a criminal background check. - 5.
-Prerequisites cannot be fulfilled via CLEP or PEP. - 6.
+No candidate is excluded on the basis of race, national origin, ethnicity, disability, religion, gender, veteran status, or sexual orientation. - 4.
+The University of Jamestown reserves the right to rescind an admissions decision due to various circumstances deemed appropriate by the University; including, but not limited to personal behavior, social conduct that may poorly reflect the University of Jamestown values, and a criminal background check.

+- 5. Prerequisites cannot be fulfilled via CLEP or PEP. - 6.
 All official transcripts of credit transfers from other colleges and universities must be in the Registrar's Office before entrance into the nursing program. - 7.
 Following admission, a grade of C- or above must be earned in all nursing courses and A&P II + lab.
-Refer to the Readmission Policy as stated below. - Admitted students are considered conditionally approved until all required documents are received, including all clinical requirements.
+Refer to the Readmission Policy as stated below. - 8.
+Admitted students are considered conditionally approved until all required documents are received, including all clinical requirements.